willGraham01/PiranhasHalfyord/scenes/07-infiltrating-the-hideout.md

 The party's expected manner of arrival is via the streets and the main entrance to the Day's Rest.
 The streets will not be particularly busy, since it is the middle of the working day at this point.
+The tavern door will not be locked, but it will be clear from the outside that it is not yet open, and the bouncer will not be present on the door.

-If the animated loot travelled via the streets, then there will be a commotion and the citizens will exclaim about what they're witnessing.
+If the animated loot travelled via the streets, then there will be a commotion en route to the tavern, and the citizens in the streets will exclaim about what they are witnessing / have witnessed.
 Depending on the events of the previous scene, use the relevant event to determine what the party arrives to:

 - If the animated loot travelled via the sewers, and all gang members successfully fled without being chased: [All Calm](#all-calm).
 - If the animated loot travelled via the sewers, but gang members were tailed back: [Unexpected Guests](#unexpected-guests).
-- If the animated loot travelled via the streets, but all gang members successfully fled without being chased: [Uninvited Visitors](#uninvited-visitors).
+- If the animated loot travelled via the streets, but all gang members successfully fled without being chased: [Magic Monsters](#magic-monsters).
-- If the animated loot travelled via the streets, and gang members were tailed back: [Pandemonium](#pandemonium).
+- If the animated loot travelled via the streets, and gang members were tailed back: [The Jig is Up](#the-jig-is-up).

+The specific situation will affect the state of affairs that the party arrives to, however in each case look for an opportunity to place Whiskers somewhere in the scene.
+He can join when the party enters the tavern and begins talking to Hope, and can even start making sounds to get Hope's attention if the party tries sneaking around the tavern too much.
+He can also be used as a guide of sorts to steer the party towards potential solutions to getting into the cellar.

-Whichever case is applicable, the party will gain access to the cellar (if they haven't already) and Whiskers will join them for the trip.
+In any case, the party needs to gain access to the cellar (if they haven't already).

-FIXME write cases!
+Hope's key doesn't unlock the cellar, so she can't provide direct access.
+The party will need to either discover the [hidden key in Fordem's room](./05-the-days-rest-tavern.md#fordems-room), use a key if they managed to steal one from the night before, break the cellar lock to get in, or find another way.
+Inventive solutions for getting through the cellar door (using either the alcohol behind the bar or supplies from the kitchen) should also be allowed.

+- (Thieves' Tools DC 18) To pick the cellar lock.
+- (Investigation DC 12) Searching the small storage area between the common area and Fordem's room will reveal a crowbar in amongst the other supplies.
+It can be used to help with forcing the cellar door.
+- (Strength DC 17) (Automatic: Crowbar or other suitable tool) To force the cellar door lock, and provide access to the cellar.

+Once the party gains access to the cellar, move to [Entering the Hideout](#entering-the-hideout).

 ### All Calm